interpretable-ml/iml/README.md

   <img src="https://interpretable-ml.github.io/images/sampleExplanation.png" />
 </p>

-By explaining many predictions at you can gain an intuition of how the model behaves.
+By explaining many predictions at once you can gain an intuition of how the model behaves:
 ```python
 [explain(data[i,:], f, data) for i in range(size(data)[1])]
 ```